Erdem Taşdelen

 2010

-The twenty-four anonymous, undated and very personal letters that make up Dear, seem to be suspended in a first-draft state.
-Reading closely, it becomes clear that these texts are not a correspondence despite their epistolary form, but rather traces of the writer's inward gaze.
-The letters disclose their most private reflections while simultaneously challenging the authenticity of these feelings with analytic detachment.
-The typed texts have been anxiously marked up and corrected by hand, and in exasperation—a second-guessing that harangues the writer for breaks in logic, improper syntax and evasive or vague passages.
-Fidgety revisions pause to helpfully smooth and polish an acceptable phrase, or to comment that a passage exemplifies “the postmodern condition.”
+The twenty-four anonymous, undated and highly personal letters that make up Dear, seem to be suspended in a first-draft state.
+Reading closely, it becomes clear that despite their epistolary form, these texts are not a correspondence, but rather traces of one writer's inward gaze.
+The letters disclose this writer's most private reflections while simultaneously challenging the authenticity of these feelings with analytic detachment.
+The typed texts have been anxiously marked up and corrected by hand, and in exasperation—a second-guessing that harangues the writer for breaks in logic, improper syntax, and evasive or vague passages.
+Fidgety revisions pause to smooth and polish acceptable phrases, or to comment that a passage exemplifies “the postmodern condition.”
 At one point, even the sentiment “I hope one day we can just let ourselves be ourselves around each other” has been worried with a complicated re-working.
 The act of writing becomes an egocentric exercise in self-reflexivity, rather than a means of communicating with another.

 Installation view: Doublethink, Double Vision, Pera Museum, Istanbul, 2017.
 Photo by Uğur Ataç.